johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-02.md

 Security Considerations {#security}
 =======================

-The document defines a YANG modules using {{!RFC8791}}.
+The document defines a YANG module using {{!RFC8791}}.
 As such, this document does not define data nodes.
 Following  the guidance in {{Section 3.7 of ?I-D.ietf-netmod-rfc8407bis}}, the YANG security template is not used.